mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ```

 !!! note "Info"
-    To better understand the powers and current associated with buses and branches that are calculated by the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AC)) functions, we suggest referring to the tutorials on [AC Optimal Power Flow](@ref ACOptimalPowerFlowTutorials).
+    To better understand the powers and currents associated with buses and branches that are calculated by the [`power!`](@ref power!(::AcPowerFlow)) and [`current!`](@ref current!(::AC)) functions, we suggest referring to the tutorials on [AC Optimal Power Flow](@ref ACOptimalPowerFlowTutorials).

 ---

 ##### Print Results in the REPL
 Users can utilize any of the print functions outlined in the [Print Power System Data](@ref PrintPowerSystemDataAPI) or [Print Power System Summary](@ref PrintPowerSystemSummaryAPI).
-For example, to create a bus data with the desired units, users can use the following function:
+For example, to create bus data with the desired units, users can use the following function:
 ```@example acopfpower
 @voltage(pu, deg)
 @power(MW, MVAr)